EP2-Git/chat-widget/README.md

 - `historyEndpoint` – optional endpoint for past conversation (if supported)
 - `agentName` – displayed in the header
 - `primaryColor` and `accentColor` – override theme colors
+- `testingMode` – if `true`, a new conversation ID is created on each page reload

 ## CORS Requirements